Salary Sheet is a ready-to-use template in Excel, Google Sheets, OpenOffice Calc, and Apple Numbers that helps you easily calculate the salary.

 What is Net Pay or Take Home Salary?

-The net pay or the take-home pay is the amount of salary/wages of an employee that remains after all deductions(taxes, health insurance, benefits, etc.) have been subtracted.
+The net pay or the take-home pay is the salary/wages of an employee that remains after all deductions(taxes, health insurance, benefits, etc.) have been subtracted.
 In simple terms, Net pay is the amount an employee receives after all taxes/deductions during a particular pay period.

 How To Calculate Overtime?